-The 5th International Marine Conservation Congress (IMCC5) will be held in the beautiful city of Kuching in Sarawak!
-This conference will bring together marine conservationists from many walks of life including but not limited to marine conservation scientists, practitioners, teachers, policy makers, and journalists.
-Join us in the middle of the Indo-Pacific as we come together to help "Make Marine Science Matter!"
+The 5th International Marine Conservation Congress (IMCC5) was held in the beautiful city of Kuching in Sarawak!
+This conference broughtl together marine conservationists from many walks of life including but not limited to marine conservation scientists, practitioners, teachers, policy makers, and journalists.
+Thank you for joining us in the middle of the Indo-Pacific as we came together to help "Make Marine Science Matter!"

 4th International Marine Conservation Congress